 The antioxidant properties of pomegranates are well known, but the molasses made from them, a staple of middle eastern cooking, is less so.
-Pomegranate molasses has a tart-sweet quality that I found really helpful during chemo in overcoming the change in my taste buds caused by the drugs.
+Pomegranate molasses has a tart-sweet quality that I found really helpful during chemo in overcoming the challenge of the change in my taste buds caused by the drugs.

 It can be used to flavor salad dressings, meats, and vegetables, and as we are doing here, for a refreshing drink.
-If you like fizz, mix it into club soda or sparkling mineral water.
+If you like fizz, make this Pomegranate Water with club soda or sparkling mineral water instead.

 - 1 tablespoon pomegranate molasses, or to taste

 - 1 quart filtered water